-With the PI, the CFGR Director convenes and facilitates a Grant Team Orientation Meeting within 10 days of the award’s receipt that includes PI, other relevant faculty, and CFGR Director and Controller.
+With the PI, the CFGG Director convenes and facilitates a Grant Team Orientation Meeting within 10 days of the award’s receipt that includes PI, other relevant faculty, and CFGG Director and Controller.
 The purpose of the meeting is to review and discuss award management including:

 - Terms and conditions of the grant;

 - Allowable and non-allowable expenditures;

 - Timing of hiring and purchases; and

 - Facilities/IT requirements.